mknxdev/jperf/README.md

 Accepts a function to execute for analysis, and optionally a name for identifying the test case (`(anonymous)` is used if no name is provided).
 Each call to this method will automatically trigger the corresponding function execution unless `autorun` configuration option is set to `false`.

-Thé callback function provides an optional function argument allowing to split the corresponding test task.
+The callback function provides an optional function argument allowing to split the corresponding test task.

 ### `.tick`